SJarno/sandbox-useraccount/README.md

 # Sandbox for User account
 Testing grounds for spring security

+## Updates:
+This one turned out to be bit more than just a sandbox.
+Included Bootsrap for a decent looking frontend, and added functionality with spring security etc.

 ### Note:

 For some reason, current configuration for userdetails is not working with Spring Boot version 2.6.0.